SmithsFAS1/fas1/FAS1/readme.txt

 Like tftpds, it uses Jeff Frohwein's GBA FLinker tool to do the writing, writing at a rate of 18s/meg.
 A full file (32 megs) takes about 9.5 minutes.

 Also, it allows you to backup Bank 1 of your SRAM (64KB) to the cartridge in Slot-1.
-Restoring to the Flash Advance's Bank 1 will be implemented shortly.
+Restoring to the Flash Advance's Bank 1 is also supported.

 Usage
 -----